Q: How do I sign up for classes for next year?

 Q: How does an independent study work?

 A: A Directed Independent Study program may be designed by a student for the purpose of focusing on an area of personal interest--something not available in a class at Hockaday.
 The student needs to obtain a mentor (teacher) to help guide the project.
 The project will be evaluated on the basis of the goals set by the student and by evidence of completion.
-The contract must be approved by John Ashton, the student’s advisor and parents, the mentor/teacher and his or her department chairman before September 1.
+The contract must be approved by the Head of Upper School, the student’s advisor and parents, the mentor/teacher and his or her department chairman before September 1.

 Q: If a student takes HAM and/or Government during the summer after freshmen year, how should she plan her schedule for the coming year?